itzabhinavarya/DevTracking/README.md

 --------------------------------------------------------
 **How to Contribute**

-DevFinder is an open-source project, and we welcome contributions from developers worldwide.
+DevTracking is an open-source project, and we welcome contributions from developers worldwide.
 To contribute, follow these steps:

 Fork the Repository: Click the "Fork" button at the top right of the repository page to create your copy.